bloominstituteoftechnology/Precourse/README.md

 # Lambda School Precourse Workshop
 This repo contains the instruction material and assignments for Lambda School's free mini-bootcamp.
 Lambda School's free mini-bootcamp is a three week long course that covers the fundamentals of programming and web development.
-Class is held at 5pm Pacific Time Monday through Thursday at the dates listed below.
+Class is held at 5pm Pacific Time Monday through Thursday starting the first Monday of the month.
 This class is repeated and given live every month.

 To sign up for the program or to learn more about Lambda School's intensive Computer Science program, visit https://www.lambdaschool.com